sgowrishetty/resume-checklist/README.md

 - ✅ **LinkedIn Optimization Ballet:** Keep your LinkedIn profile in sync with your resume; we don't want an identity crisis.
 - ✅ **Tool Tango:** Before you hit the apply button, dance with [Jobscan](https://www.jobscan.co/) for optimal ATS performance.
 - ✅ **No Field Left Behind:** Don't leave any field behind in the ATS system.
 Some will penalize you for skipping.
-- ✅ **Apply Apply Apply:** It's a numbers game, click apply!
+- ✅ **Apply Apply Apply:** It's a numbers game; click apply!

-**Remember:** This checklist is not a hiring decree, just a friendly favor.
-One thing may not get you a job, but a 100 little things may!
+**Keep in mind:** This checklist isn't a job offer; it's more like a helpful hand.
+A single action might not secure you a job, but the cumulative effect of numerous thoughtful details could be the key to success!
 Now, put on your dancing shoes, and let's choreograph your career success! 💃🕺